 Will be the basis of a Hadoop Filesystem implementation.
 It will allow compute engines to access the data directly without proxying it through lakeFS, improving operational efficiency and scalability.

 In order to support automated data CI/CD integration with pipeline management and orchestration tools such as Apache Airflow and Luigi (see Continuous Deployment below), a Python SDK for lakeFS metadata API is required.
 It will be used by the libraries native to each orchestration tool.

 Throwaway development or experimentation branches that live for a pre-configured amount of time, and are cleaned up afterwards.
 This is especially useful when running automated tests or when experimenting with new technologies, code or algorithms.
 We want to see what the outcome looks like, but don’t really need the output to live much longer than the duration of the experiment.

 The ability to explicitly depend on data residing in another repository.
 While it is possible to state these cross links by sticking them in the report’s commit metadata, we think a more explicit and structured approach would be valuable.
 Stating our dependencies in something that resembles a pom.xml or go.mod file would allow us to support better CI and CD integrations that ensure reproducibility without vendoring or copying data.

-A way to ensure certain branches (i.e. main or master) are only merged to, and are not being directly written to.
-In combination with Webhook Support (see above), this allows users to provide a set of quality guarantees about a given branch (i.e., reading from master ensures schema never breaks and all partitions are complete and tested)
+A way to ensure certain branches (i.e. main) are only merged to, and are not being directly written to.
+In combination with Webhook Support (see above), this allows users to provide a set of quality guarantees about a given branch (i.e., reading from main ensures schema never breaks and all partitions are complete and tested)

 Using webhooks, we can automatically register or update collections in a Hive/Glue metastore, using Symlink Generation, this will also allow systems that don’t natively integrate with lakeFS to consume data produced using lakeFS.